Shopify/hydrogen-v1/docs/hooks/global/fetchsync.md

 - Don't use `async/await` with the `fetchSync` helper provided by Hydrogen.
 Hydrogen wraps the native fetch call in a way that supports Suspense boundaries.
 - Process the response contents with `json()` or `text()` helpers.
+- Don't use `fetchSync` on the server to call an endpoint within the same Hydrogen app.
+This causes issues in some production runtimes.
+Instead, make the query for the data directly.

 ### `fetchSync` in client components